Zemnmez/irc/README.md

 # irc
-An implementation of the IRC protocol
+An implementation of the IRC protocol (not finished)